 So, you’ve spent countless nights (and days) awake, juggling two babies who most likely are on totally opposite schedules.

-Going on day 4 without a shower (or longer) and your pretty sure the only viable source of energy keeping you alive is your love for these two little.
+Going on day 4 without a shower (or longer) and you’re pretty sure the only viable source of energy keeping you alive is your love for these two little.

 Before diving directly into the strategies for sleep training twins, let’s answer a few critical questions first…